epsilon537/boxlambda/docs/software/base-platform/bootstrap/linker-script.md

 ### Why no Linker-Defined Size Variables?

 Linker-defined variables such as `__icode_start` are not true variables.
-They are not storage objects, they are address markers.
-In other words, it's meaningless to get the value of `__icode_start`.
+They are address markers only, not storage objects.
+For example, it's meaningless to get the value of `__icode_start`.
 What you want is its *address*, i.e. `&__icode_start`.
 This address corresponds to the start of the *icode* section.

 This is also true for linker-defined size variables.
-For example if `__icode_size` is linker-defined as:
+For example, if `__icode_size` is linker-defined as:

 ```
 PROVIDE( __icode_size = __icode_end - icode_start)